ooici/launch-plans/sandbox/lightweight/README.md

     $ bin/buildout
     $ bin/generate_interfaces

+*Is this needed anymore after the Pyon refactor?*

 Turn off force_clean in coi-services:
     Create res/config/pyon.local.yml with following content:

     system:
       force_clean: False

 You will also need to ensure that you have RabbitMQ set up and running, and couchdb running if you would like to use Pyon.

 ##ii.
 Setting up authentication:

+Parts of the launch plan work by executing `ceictl` commands locally that send messages to running services.
+For example to create deployable types.
+However cloudinit.d does not natively support local command execution.
+So these steps run via SSH calls to localhost.
+This may be improved in the future.

-Now you will need to ensure that you can ssh to your local machine without a password.
+You must ensure that you can ssh to your local machine without a password.
 To do this, you will need to ensure that you have the ssh daemon running on your system, and you will need an ssh key, and that same key needs to be in your authorized_keys file.
 Test this with: